Reason’s why Kandi Technologies Group Inc. (KNDI) is an asset to your trade with current Target Price of $12.00

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Recently in News on February 4, 2021, KNDI ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of February 9, 2021 in the Class Action Filed on Behalf of Kandi Technologies Group, Inc. Limited Shareholders.
-New York, New York–(Newsfile Corp. – February 4, 2021) – The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Kandi Technologies Group, Inc. (NASDAQ: KNDI) alleging that the Company violated federal securities laws.
+Recently in News on February 9, 2021, The Klein Law Firm Reminds Investors of Class Actions on Behalf of Shareholders of KNDI, GDRX and CLSK.
+The Klein Law Firm announces that class action complaints have been filed on behalf of shareholders of the following companies.
+There is no cost to participate in the suit.
+If you suffered a loss, you have until the lead plaintiff deadline to request that the court appoint you as lead plaintiff.
 You can read further details here

 5 Stocks to make up the PERFECT 2021 gold portfolio